Lychna

 Lychna (Λύχνα) is a village and a community in the island of Lemnos, Greece.
-In 2001 its population was 110 people for the village, and 320 for the community, which includes the village Anemoessa.
+The community includes the village Anemoessa.
 It is part of the municipal unit of Moudros.
 It is situated at about one kilometer from the swampy shore of the bay of Moudros, at 10 m elevation.
 It is 1.5 km south of Varos, 2 km northwest of Romanou, 4 km north of Moudros and 18 km east of Myrina.

 Population

 Name

 According to tradition, its name (meaning "lights") is derived from the small lamps of the houses, that were visible at night to sailors on the bay.
 It can't be excluded that there was some sort of lighthouse, from which the name could be derived.
 On the English Admiralty charts a small cape named Akra Likhna was indicated.

 The village was first mentioned in 1785 by the French traveller Choiseul-Gouffier.
 On his map the name was marked including the article "ta": Taligna (τα Λύχνα ta Lychna), and the nearby cape was marked as Cap Blanc.
 The same error was made by the travellers Conze (1850, Talihna) and De Launay (1898, Talikna).
 In 1904 Friedrich correctly mentioned it as Lychna.